top of page

 Time: 10:00 - 11:00

-Songs from Shakespeare by Mario Castelnuovo Tedesco, Kenneth Leighton & Elizabeth Maconchy
+Songs from Shakespeare by Mario Castelnuovo Tedesco, Kenneth Leighton & Erich Korngold

 William Drakett studied singing under Prof. Konrad Jarnot at the Robert Schumann Conservatoire in Düsseldorf, following organ and harpsichord studies at the Royal Birmingham Conservatoire.
 His vocal studies have been further enriched by masterclasses with artists including Brigitte Fassbaender, Juliane Banse, Hans Eijsackers, Neal Davies, Eric Schneider, Christianne Stotijn & Henk Neven.